toffer/minecloud-ami/README.md

 1. **Set up an [Amazon AWS account](https://aws.amazon.com/) for EC2 and S3.**

+    Make a note of your AWS security credentials: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

 2. **Import a Key Pair using the [AWS Web console](https://console.aws.amazon.com/).**

-	On the local command line use `$ ssh-keygen` to generate an SSH key called `MinecraftEC2`.
+	Generate a new SSH key on your local machine called `MinecraftEC2`.

+        $ ssh-keygen -f ~/.ssh/MinecraftEC2

     Upload the public key `MinecraftEC2.pub` to AWS.
 The `build-ami.py` script will expect the private key `MinecraftEC2` to be located in your `$HOME/.ssh` directory.